HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 // first n arguments are passed in registers
 // by value
 // by reference short pointer
-// by reference explicit seg and ofs.
+// by reference explicit segment and offset.

 ### Local Calls